 '''

-functional name

-Specification of the functional, default is BP86, printed as functional b-p.

-For all possible-and useful-functionals, please refer to page 367 and for def-

-inition of the functionals the section 6.2 on page 139.

-Example (default input):

-$dft

-functional b-p

 gridsize integer or minteger

-Specification of the spherical grid (see section 22.2.7 on page 367).
+Specification of the spherical grid (see section 22.2.8 on page 370).
 Default is

 gridsize m3.

 Example:

 $dft

 gridsize m3

 gridtype integer -not recommended for use-

 Specification of the mapping of the radial grid.

-Possible values for gridtype are 1,...,6, but gridtype 4 to 6 is only for the
+Possible values for gridtype are 1, \ldots, 6, but gridtype 4 to 6 is only for the

-use with functional 1hf (see page 370).
+use with functional 1hf (see page 373).
 For the definition of gridtype 1-3,

 please refer to Eq.
 (16), (17) and, (19) in Ref.
-[272].
+[274].
 In relativistic all-electron

 calculations grids with an increased number of radial points are suggested.

 These can be selected by appending the character a after the gridsize, e.g.

 gridsize 4a.

 Example (default value):

 $dft

 gridtype 3

 debug integer

 Flag for debugging. debug 0 means no debug output (default), debug 1 means

 some output, debug 2 means a lot more output.
 Be careful!

 nkk integer

 Specification of the sharpness of the partition function as proposed by Becke

-[273], default is nkk 3.
-The usage of nkk makes sense only in the range 1 <
+[275], default is nkk 3.
+The usage of nkk makes sense only in the range 1 \le

-nkk \le 6.
+nkk < 6.

 Example:

 $dft

 nkk 3

+ntheta integer

+-not recommended for use-

+nphi integer

+Only for user-specified Lobatto grids, i.e. gridsize 9, ntheta specifies the

+number of \theta points and nphi specifies the number of \phi points.
+For the fixed

+Lobatto grid, i.e. gridtype 8, the default value is ntheta 25 and nphi 48.

+When gridsize 9 is given, you have to specify both, ntheta and nphi (see be-

+low), otherwise the program will crash.
+The restriction for user-defined Lobatto

+grids is the number of grid points, which must not exceed 2000 grid points.

+Example:

+$dft

+gridsize 9

 '''

-Only for user-specified Lobatto grids, i.e. gridsize 9, ntheta specifies the number of $\theta$ points and nphi specifies the number of $\phi$ points.
-For the fixed Lobatto grid, i.e. gridtype 8, the default value is ntheta 25 and nphi 48.